cmu-sei/TopoMojo/docs/Proxmox.md

 - Pod_Password
     - Set this to the password of the **root** user account only to enable Guest Settings support (discussed in detail below).
     - If no password or an invalid root password is provided, Guest Settings will be disabled.
+- Pod__Vlan__ResetDebounceDuration
+  - The integer number of milliseconds TopoMojo will wait after a virtual network operation is initiated before reloading Proxmox's SDN.
+As reloading is a synchronous process that can take up 10 seconds, we offer this setting to reduce aggregate wait times by debouncing changes into batches.
+- Pod__Vlan__ResetDebounceMaxDuration
+  - The integer number of milliseconds that describes the maximum amount of time TopoMojo will debounce before it reloads Proxmox's SDN following a network operation.

 #### ISOs